dbashford/mimosa-restart/README.md

 For more information regarding Mimosa, see http://mimosa.io

+NOTE: This module requires Mimosa `v2.2.4` or higher.

 ## Usage

 Add `'restart'` to your list of modules.
 That's all!
 Mimosa will install the module for you when you start `mimosa watch` or `mimosa build`.